hrishavkmr/TrafficSignRecognition/Classification/README.md

 5. Pickle
 6. Numpy

-To run this code, you need to download german traffic signs
+To run this code, you need to download German Traffic Sign Detection Benchmark

 The German Traffic Sign dataset consists of 43 different traffic sign with each image having 32×32 px size.
 This dataset has 39,209 images as training data (Using this number of an image we have to train a neural network) and 12,630 images as a test data.
 Each image is a photo of one of the 43 class of traffic sign.